-How to Prepare for the DELF B2 Production Écrite: A Step-by-Step Guide
+How to Prepare for the DELF B2 Production Écrite: Step by Step Guide

 how to prepare for the delf prodction ecrite step by step